Verideth/Keplar-Game-Engine/README.md

 <b>Creative Commons License.
 This work is licensed under a Creative Commons Attribution 4.0 International License.</b>

+<b>THIS IS JUST A BASE FOR A GAME ENGINE, IT IS NO WHERE NEAR COMPLETE</b>

 <p>I love giving out support to those in need, so make an issue or add me on steam if you have any issues http://steamcommunity.com/id/codingsquad</p>

 <p>Documentation will be added shortly</p>